The Selfish Gene: Publication

 The Selfish Gene was first published by Oxford University Press in 1976 in eleven chapters with a preface by the author and a foreword by Robert Trivers.
 A second edition was published in 1989.
 This edition added two extra chapters, and substantial endnotes to the preceding chapters, reflecting new findings and thoughts.
 It also added a second preface by the author, but the original foreword by Trivers was dropped.
 The book contains no illustrations.

 The book has been translated into at least 23 languages including Arabic, Thai and Turkish.

 In 2006, a 30th-anniversary edition was published with the Trivers foreword and a new introduction by the author in which he states, "This edition does, however---and it is a source of particular joy to me---restore the original Foreword by Robert Trivers."
 This edition was accompanied by a festschrift entitled Richard Dawkins: How a Scientist Changed the Way We Think (2006).
 In March 2006, a special event entitled The Selfish Gene: Thirty Years On was held at the London School of Economics.
 In March 2011, Audible Inc published an audiobook edition narrated by Richard Dawkins and Lalla Ward.

-In 2016, Oxford University Press published a 40th anniversary edition with a new epilogue, in which Dawkins describes the continued relevance of the gene's eye view of evolution and states that it, along with coalescence analysis "illuminates the deep past in ways of which I had no inkling when I first wrote The Selfish Gene...."
+In 2016, Oxford University Press published The Extended Selfish Gene, a 40th anniversary edition with a new epilogue, in which Dawkins describes the continued relevance of the gene's eye view of evolution and states that it, along with coalescence analysis "illuminates the deep past in ways of which I had no inkling when I first wrote The Selfish Gene..."
+It contains two chapters from his later The Extended Phenotype.
+He credits Yan Wong, "my co-author of The Ancestor's Tale, from whom I learned everything I know about coalescence theory and much else besides."

 Editions

 Awards and recognition

 In April 2016, The Selfish Gene was listed in The Guardians list of the 100 best nonfiction books, by Robert McCrum.

-In July 2017, the book was listed as the most influential science book of all time in a poll to celebrate the 30th anniversary of the Royal Society science book prize, ahead of Charles Darwin's On the Origin of Species and Isaac Newton’s Principia Mathematica.